For Better or For Worse by Lynn Johnston for November 15, 2017

 9. Missing large

-phoenixnyc almost 7 years ago
+phoenixnyc about 7 years ago

 As John found out last week, the only thing more dangerous than Michael and Elizabeth at odds is Michael and Elizabeth working together.